BlackLight54/self-evaluated-policies/docs/notes/Outline.md

 ## Translating to my use-case
 How does this arcetipical use-case relate to our use-case?
 # What dialect of datalog does circutree use?
 Do we need to build a transpiler or a compiler?

+# How do we decompose the model into smaller computations?
+What attributes of rego do we lose, and what generality do we gain?